dh1tw/dh1tw.de/content/post/2012-09-22-a-simple-broadband-ruthroff4-1-balun.md

 {{< figure src="/img/2012/09/ruthroff_schematic.png" link="/img/2012/09/ruthroff_schematic.png" >}}

 10 bifilar turns are mount on an Amidon FT-240-61 ferrite core.
 I used 1,5mm PTFE (Teflon) insulated wire.
-With high impedances, high voltages can appear on the wires, so it's better to have a proper insulation!
+With high impedance, high voltages can appear on the wires, so it's better to have proper insulation!

 The Balun is mounted in a sheet metal housing which I bought at the local electronic store.
 The parallel wire (450 Ohm ladder line is connected through two Banana jacks.